 The scoring for face-offs includes quickness and asks the following questions: Does the official show courage, offer consistent support for their partner, and does the official demonstrate a strong and consistent standard regarding a legal vs. illegal draw as set out by the LC rulebook?
 Are the officials lining up correctly?
-A score of 2 suggests face-offs were consistently handled well.
-A score of 1 indicates improvement is needed, poor timing, walking to the face off, predictable whistle etc....
-A 3 indicates smooth, fair and consistent face-offs, well timed without being predictable, good communication with their partner and coverage of the floor, advantage was considered, and ALL face offs were otherwise managed well to the required standard.
+A score of 2 suggests face-offs were consistently handled well, but with some room for improvement.
+A score of 1 indicates improvement is needed, poor timing, walking to the face off, predictable whistle etc....A 3 indicates smooth, fair and consistent face-offs, well timed without being predictable, good communication with their partner and coverage of the floor, advantage was considered, and ALL face offs were otherwise managed well to the required standard.

-5. Positioning and Teamwork: \(see also #10 Anticipation below)
+5. Positioning and Teamwork: (see also #10 Anticipation below)

-A mark of 2 indicates that the official has a good grasp of the positioning guidelines and that the official is consistently in good position and uses positioning to their advantage.
+A mark of 2 indicates that despite some small errors, the official has a good grasp of the positioning guidelines and that the official is consistently in good position and uses positioning to their advantage.
 A 3 shows the official is flexible in their use of position and has a good sense of where they need to be on the floor and that they offer strong and consistent support for their partner.
-A mark of 1 is cause for concern, and indicates the official is too often out of position and or is not working well with their partner.
+A mark of 1 is cause for concern and indicates the official is too often out of position and or is not working well with their partner.
 Things to watch for include lead and trail official positioning, movement with the play up the floor and floor coverage on transition, ball watching, consistent and correct floor coverage, communication with partner to assist and or adjust position.
+Teamwork: Include observations on teamwork here, do the officials work together as a team?
+Are they consistent with each other on penalty calls?
+Are they communicating well with each other?
+Were there unresolved teamwork issues or have they effectively worked together to get "on the same page?"